 Hyattsville, at first glance, may be seen as a typical Washington, DC, suburb, with growth spurred by the railroad, streetcar, and automobile.
 However, its prominence in Prince George’s County was earned by its many firsts and innovative residents whose optimism and ingenuity make Hyattsville’s history unique.

-A very special thank you to Hyattsville history author Andra Damron for this summary, and her efforts to preserve the history of the City.
+A special thank you to Hyattsville history author Andra Damron for this summary, and her efforts to preserve the history of the City.
 Andra's book is available through Amazon and other retailers.

 Thanks also to Doug Dudrow and Jim Groves for their work to preserve the City's history.

 For more information on preservation work in the City, please visit the Hyattsville Preservation Association.

 View a slideshow of Hyattsville memories submitted by community members in celebration of the City's 135th anniversary in April 2021.